ElliottDyson/OSGA/README.md

 # OSGA (Open-Source Generative Agents)

-Open-Source Generative Agents (OSGA) is a community-driven derivative of 'Generative Agents.'
-Our mission is to:
+Welcome to Open-Source Generative Agents (OSGA), a community-driven initiative that builds upon the foundation of 'Generative Agents'.
+Our ethos revolves around the following pillars:

-- Enable compatibility with open-source Large Language Models.
+- **Compatibility**: Ensuring seamless integration with open-source Large Language Models.
-- Enhance performance, methods, and adaptability.
+- **Innovation**: Continuously enhancing performance, methodologies, and adaptability.
-- Introduce new, optional features.
+- **Expansion**: Rolling out novel, optional features to enrich user experience.
-- Provide a centralised repository for OSGA-related projects.
+- **Centralisation**: Offering a consolidated repository for all OSGA-associated endeavours.

 ## Citation